Skip to content

 Plans can be revised to provide a greener parkland in the eventual new park atop the levee.
 The current plans call for too much pavement, artificial turf and 1,800 saplings that will take years to create the shade and fresh air we had and which we desperately need.
 Some 40 percent of the park with hundreds of trees is still extant.
 Planners should look into the possibility of preserving any part of that.

 There are now some alternate spaces in the neighborhood provided as mitigation for loss of parkland.
 These are largely made of artificial turf and pavement with little shade.
-We need greening of those spaces and aggressive street tree planting and maintenance.
+We need greening of those spaces and more aggressive street tree planting and maintenance.
 We also need oversight of the construction to preserve air and water quality.
 See our ACTIONS NOW! page for things you can do.

 A little history–There were better plans that would have preserved our park and given us flood protection.